microsoft/migrate-spring-apps-to-azure-training/02-troubleshooting/README.md

 # Troubleshooting

+__This guide is part of the [Azure Spring Cloud Migration Lab](../README.md)__

+Using Azure Log Analytics to understand what went wrong.

+---

 We have successfully migrated the application code to Azure Spring Cloud, but what happens when an application misbehaves?

 ## Query application logs